 Special Techniques

 This stitch combo has a few special techniques that involving the Double Treble Crochet stitch.
 It’s important to be familiar with the DTR stitch before we get started though.
-I’ll be adding a tutorial for this stitch eventually, but for now, if you’re not familiar with it check out this video from Crochet Crowd.
+I have a Youtube tutorial where I go over some basic crochet stitches.
+If you haven’t seen the double treble crochet stitch before, check it out (it’s the last stitch in the series)!

 Double Treble Group (DTR Group)